Humbertzhang/spring-docker-example/README.md

 docker run -p 8080:8080 <image-id>
 ```

-Open your browser, type `http://localhost:8080/` in the address bar, and type Enter.
+Open your browser, type `http://localhost:8080/` in the address bar, and hit `Enter` key as hard as you can.

-You will see
+If you're lucky, you'll see

 ![](pictures/browser.png)